AdvaithNair/clickbait/README.md

 Download Data

 Please download the `USvideos.csv` from [this link](https://www.kaggle.com/datasnaek/youtube-new?select=USvideos.csv).
-Rename this file to `raw.csv` and place it in `/server/data`
+Rename this file to `raw.csv` and place it in `/recommender/data`

 Preprocess Data

 ```
-Please run preprocess.ipynb or preprocess.py to clean the data for the server
+yarn preprocess

+OR

+Run preprocess.ipynb in recommender/data
 ```

 ## Commands